lionup/lionup.github.io/research/research.md

 ### 1. Risk Attitude and Portfolio Choice: An Intra-household Perspective, with Cameron Peng and Weilong Zhang, **Draft coming soon!**

-### 2. The Impact of Unemployment Insurance on the Cyclicality of Labour Force Participation, with Similan Rujiwattanapong
+### 2. Unemployment Insurance Extensions and the Dynamics of Labour Force Participation, with Similan Rujiwattanapong

 ## My co-authors